Excellent.

 • Oversaw all aspects of appellate litigation in hundreds of appeals per year in a variety of subject matters in civil, administrative, and criminal law.

-• Received two “Best Brief” awards from the National Association of Attorneys General.
+• Received multiple “Best Brief” awards from the National Association of Attorneys General.

 • Nominated to serve on the D.C.
 Court of Appeals.